-Weekly Behaviour sheets go to a member of the Pastoral Team weekly for analysis with all regulation time-in sheets.
-They then go to SLT for monitoring and feedback.
+Weekly Behaviour sheets go to the Pupil Pathway Manager for analysis, who with SLT, monitors all regulation time-in sheets on CPOMs and feedback to staff as appropriate.

-Staff message parents on a daily basis via class dojo or a home school diary.
+Staff message parents on a daily basis via class dojo.
 The message will state the positive aspects of the day, outline any triggers for behavioural incidents, any time-in required etc.